Australiana Pioneer Village: Heritage listing

 Since many of the buildings were originally used by members of identifiable groups, including British free settlers and ex-convicts, Germans brought to Australia in the 1850s to practise their skills as vinedressers, Aboriginal people and a couple of Jamaican settlers, there is an ethnic dimension to the community interest.
 The village was visited by 30,000 people a year by the late 1980s and was particularly successful with school groups from a wide catchment.
-In its submission to the Tidy Towns Competition in 1989, the City Council drew attention to the way in which the APV was attracting "a substantial tourist market including overseas, interstate and intrastate visitors, day trippers, the schools and social club markets, as well as families, local residents and bus and coach tours".
-Over the past 30 years, APV has featured in the national press from Woman's Day to the Sun-Herald and The Open Road, was used by Telstra for the cover of the regional telephone directory in 1998 and has been featured in many television advertisements and documentaries.
+In its submission to the Tidy Towns Competition in 1989, the city council drew attention to the way in which the APV was attracting "a substantial tourist market including overseas, interstate and intrastate visitors, day trippers, the schools and social club markets, as well as families, local residents and bus and coach tours".
+Over the past 30 years, APV has featured in the national press from the Woman's Day to the Sun-Herald and the Open Road, was used by Telstra for the cover of the regional telephone directory in 1998 and has been featured in many television advertisements and documentaries.
 The community takes particular additional pride in the hire of the site by major retailing firms such as Grace Bros in its heyday for annual functions involving thousands of people from all over New South Wales, and in the use of APV for market-days on themes such as "renovation and home making", for the recurrent field days of the Bush-Fire Brigade and for Australia Day commemorations.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

 APV is an open-air museum of houses and other buildings, associated with early Australian domestic life in the country and with rural trades and services.
 As such it is a significant educational tool to provide insights and understanding into Australian history.
 Its utility to schools is outstanding and its ability to create awareness among the public at large is considerable.
 The cultural diversity exhibited by the history of the buildings adds substantially to its educational value.
 At the same time, the survival of these buildings and the research which they have prompted about their original location and the people who were associated with them has made possible on an ongoing basis the acquisition of new knowledge about the social and family history of ordinary rural Australians of the nineteenth and twentieth centuries.
 This gives APV an important role at the state level.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.